 But Arashiyama is more than just its Bamboo forest, we happily spent two days there, and found loads to do.

 We arrived early, to get coffee at the famous % Arabica coffee shop, we still had to queue, but it was totally worth it.
 The most stylish coffee shop I’ve been in the most incredible setting, plus the coffee is excellent.

 We decided to escape the crowds and walked to the bus stop, we caught the number 94 from the main street in Arashiyama.
 It goes every hour on the quarter past and takes about 10 mins.
 You can also get a taxi.

 Our first destination was Otagi Nenbutsu-ji and my favourite.
-A buddhist temple that has been at is current site since 1922 after being moved to try to preserve it.
-The fun, circa, 1200 statues have been carved by visitors to represent Buddhas disciples.
+A Buddhist temple that has been at its current site since 1922 after being moved to try to preserve it.
+The fun, circa, 1200 statues have been carved by visitors to represent Buddha’s disciples.
 Each one is different, some can be found drinking sake, holding odd items and with interesting facial expressions.
 I loved them.
 It’s very quiet here, which was part of its charm.

 Saga-Toriimoto Preserved Street

 From Otagi Nenbutsu-ji you can walk down the side of the main road to this lovely preserved street.
 There are shops and places to eat and again it is extremely peaceful.
 This street can be followed all the way back to the centre of Arashiyama, stopping at temples and places of interest.